graciemcguire/intro-to-typescript/README.md

 ## Introduction

-If you've ever worked with JavaScript, you've undoubtedly run into bugs that took what felt like forever to find the root of, weird errors, or lack-there-of, (Looking at you, `'undefined' is not a function`), and cursed the JavaScript gods for allowing such problems to always happen.
+If you've ever worked with JavaScript, you've undoubtedly run into bugs that took what felt like forever to find the root of or weird errors (looking at you, `'undefined' is not a function`), and cursed the JavaScript gods for allowing such problems to always happen.
 If this sounds familiar, then TypeScript may be the answer to your curses.

 A superset of JavaScript, TypeScript was created by Microsoft in 2012 to help developers write code, and catch errors and bugs quickly and efficiently.
 This